With summer ending in The Bay Area, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last put in a new one?
-Take it out and tilt it toward the light.
-If there’s no light visible, get a new one.
+Not sure when you last checked yours?
+Remove it and hold it up to the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside